glaubergf/recipes-franz/busuu/README.md

 ## Technology:

-New language, new opportunities, new you
+New language, new opportunities, new you.
 Get access to compact lessons from the experts and connect with a community of native speakers to help you master words faster.

 * [Busuu](https://www.busuu.com/en)